 Reeves and the team of technicians and graduate students prepare their equipment, then sedate the cat.

 Working swiftly, they take her weight and measurements and then collect blood, hair, stool, flea and tick samples.
-A scan for a microchip reveals this ocelot is a familiar face, trapped for the first time a year ago when she was 2 or 3 years old and just approaching reproductive maturity.
+A scan for a microchip reveals this ocelot is a familiar face, trapped for the first time one year ago, in 2023, when she was 2 or 3 years old and just approaching reproductive maturity.
 Today, an ultrasound confirms the cat is not pregnant, yet she has swollen mammary glands that secrete milk and have been recently suckled, reason to believe she has kittens hidden in a den somewhere among the thorns.

 This hidden litter is likely the ocelot’s first.
 It’s a boon for Reeves and the host of scientists and land managers who have been collaborating for decades to recover this endangered species.
 Through the help of a GPS collar, the researchers will be able to collect data on how she moves among the thornforest with her brood and understand the environmental factors that impact their survival.
 It’s also an opportunity to understand how the size, spacing and plant composition of thornforest habitat can be restored to better accommodate ocelots.